'Wine makes daily living easier, less hurried with fewer tensions and more tolerance.' - Benjamin Franklin

 Join me for an exclusive visit to an English vineyard!

-Next month, on Saturday 11 May, I will be leading a small group of wine lovers on a gastronomic day trip to an English winery.
-The day begins with breakfast at London St. Pancras station, we will take the train together to Kent with a private taxi transfer to Gusbourne.
-There we will enjoy a full day that includes vineyard walks, guided winery tour, tutored tasting, and a 4-course lunch with special pairings from Gusbourne's Icon wine collection.
-There will be time to purchase wine to take home or enjoy more vineyard strolls before returning to London by 5:30pm.
+On Friday 27 September, I will be leading a small group of wine lovers on a gastronomic day trip to one of England's newest and most exciting producers.
+We will enjoy a full day that includes vineyard walks, guided winery tour, tutored tasting, and a chef prepared seasonal lunch with special pairings from the Hundred Hills wine collection.
+There will be time to purchase wine to take home or enjoy more vineyard strolls before returning to London by 5pm.
 All levels are welcome to join.
-Click to read more and book your day trip.